-SUBJECT: EXCLU LUSIVITY AGREEMENTS & SPONSORSHIPS 4.6.16 • A sponsored event held on-campus at an educational institution must have the prior approval of the institution's administration.
-4.6.17 Corp porate or brand names and logos may: a) be displayed on signs in an arena or stadium used primarily for sporting or entertainment events (e.g., scoreboard panel, rink board, banner for sponsored event); and (Amended Nov 2022) b) (Deleted Nov 2022) c) not be displayed on signs at events involving minors (e.g., Minor Hockey Week).
-4.6.18 A corporate or brand name and logo may be displayed on a corporate vehicle and the vehicle may appear at a sponsored event.
-4.6.19 A liq A liquor agency, supplier or licensee may own a sports franchise.
-4.6.20 (Deleted Dec 2020) 4.6.21 The focus of sponsorship advertising shall be on the event or activity being sponsored, and not a liquor agency, supplier or brand.
-GUIDELIN IES 4.6.22 Proposed agreements may be submitted to AGLC by at the following: posed agreements may be submitted to AGLC by mail, fax or email ne following: c/o (St. A T8N Fax: Ema Corriveau Avenue Compliance Branch Albert, Alberta 3T5 780-447-8912 ill: inspections.mailbox@aglc.ca ded Nov 2022) 4.6.23 ns displaying a corporate or brand logo may be donated to a stered charity for use as give-aways and raffle prizes.
+- 4.6.16 A sponsored event held on-campus at an educational institution must have the prior approval of the institution's administration. - 4.6.17 Corporate or brand names and logos may: - a) be displayed on signs in an arena or stadium used primarily for sporting or entertainment events (e.g., scoreboard panel, rink board, banner for sponsored event); and (Amended Nov 2022) - b) (Deleted Nov 2022) - c) not be displayed on signs at events involving minors (e.g., Minor Hockey Week). - 4.6.18 A corporate or brand name and logo may be displayed on a corporate vehicle and the vehicle may appear at a sponsored event. - 4.6.19 A liquor agency, supplier or licensee may own a sports franchise. - 4.6.20 (Deleted Dec 2020) - 4.6.21 The focus of sponsorship advertising shall be on the event or activity being sponsored, and not a liquor agency, supplier or brand.

+4.6.22 Proposed agreements may be submitted to AGLC by mail, fax or email at the following:

+50 Corriveau Avenue c/o Compliance Branch St. Albert, Alberta